 For example, we want to have a shiny gold leaf surface, so we spray a shiny topcoat.
 If we want the gold leaf to look flat or dull, we spray the gold leaf finish with a matt topcoat.
 So by having a top coat on the gold leaf will also allow us to dictate what kind of shine the gold leaf finish will have.

-This is another great advantage of having a top clear coat on the gold leaf finish; it allows us to control the surface shine and how the final product will look.
+This is another advantage of having a top clear coat on the gold leaf finish; it allows us to control the surface shine and the final product’s appearance.

 Can Put Elements On the Gold Leaf

-When you have a top coat on your gold leaf, it also allows you to put other elements on top of the goldleaf, such as paint, wax, chemicals, or textures.
+A top coat on your gold leaf also allows you to put other elements on top of the goldleaf, such as paint, wax, chemicals, or textures.
 This means the color of the goldleaf itself is not limited, but you can use wax, varnishes, paint, and chemicals to manipulate the gold leaf color and surface.

 The ability to manipulate the gold leaf surface is one of the great things about gold leaf, and it means that you are not just limited to the gold leaf look and color, but you can add to the gold leaf to make it a unique finish.